Volscente/cheat_sheets/infrastructure/kubernetes/kubernetes_docs.md

 - Scheduler - It organises the PODs' runs
 - Controller Manager - It it responsible for the lifecycle management of PODs
 - Cloud Controller - It is used to integrate with Cloud providers, such as GCP

-# Containers
-## Definition
-A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-## Permissions
-- **Namespaces** - They define what a proicess can see
-- **Cgroups** - They define what a process can use

-## Technologies
-### Docker
-Docker provides the ability to package and run an application in a loosely isolated environment called a container.

 # Kubernetes API
 ## Definition